mozilla/mig/doc/modules.rst

 ~~~~~~~~~~~~~~~~

 A mig module typically defines its own ``Runner`` struct implementing the
-``modules.Executer`` interface and representing a single run of the module.
+``modules.Runner`` interface and representing a single run of the module.
 The
 ``Runner`` struct contains two fields: module parameters and module results.
 The former is any format the module choses to use, while the latter generally
 implements the ``modules.Result`` struct (note that this is not required, but